Tim Frank Andersen on stage in front of a large conference audience

 About

-Thirty years in digital - from founding one of Denmark’s first web agencies to co-founding Institute of AI.
-Author, TV tech expert, and advisor to some of the world’s biggest brands.
+Thirty years in tech - from founding one of Denmark’s first digital agencies to co-founding Institute of AI.
+Author, tech expert on TV, and advisor to some of the world’s biggest brands.

 Two ways to book Tim